 Adding the Rakuten extension to your browser cuts out a little extra digging if you already have something in mind that you want to purchase from your favorite online store.

-With the holidays coming up, it even offers deeper discounts than before.
 Sometimes the deals are limited to certain items or categories; other times it’s an overarching deal for the whole site (though typically a lower percent of cash back is offered on those).

 If you want to save even more, you can pair Rakuten coupons and deals with Swagbucks, where you earn gift cards and cash for making purchases online.